OSUrobotics/pybullet-tree-sim/README.md

 1. For Claire:
     1. Figure out best way to manage tree/robot/environment interaction.
 I removed robot from penv, but self.trees still exists.
     1. Fill out the `object_loader.py` class.
 Activate/deactivate trees, supports, robots.
     1. Find the `TODO`s in all the code.
-Ask Luke what they mean and discuss solutions.
+Ask Luke what they meana and discuss solutions.
 1. Format the final approach controller as a python subpackage?
     1. https://packaging.python.org/en/latest/guides/packaging-namespace-packages/#packaging-namespace-packages
 1. Add basic cylinder to world.
 Dynamically create URDF.